Antfield-Creations/fafa-vae/journal/README.md

 powerful enough that they settle for size-64 embeddings, while the number of 512 embeddings definitely helped in diversifying the output.
 Let's see if we can get the pixelCNN part of the pipeline working properly.

+However, I think I'm going to try another run with an extra conv layer to lower the dimensionality of the encoder outputs.
+The encoder outputs is the reconstruction target of the pixelcnn.
+At the moment, with my 640x640 images, it outputs 80x80 encodings, but feeding these to the pixelcnn is too much time-consuming since it is autoregressive.
+Halving this should help in making epoch callback reconstructions and generating new examples as well.

 ## 2022-06-13
 Implemented the pixelcnn part so that it works with my config.yaml hyperparameters and deployment config file.
 I ran a short tryout with the model and I see now that I got a few things backwards.
 I'm using "only" 256 embeddings with a size